-- Returning to the Communication Setup tab, click on the Disconnect button and exit FlashTools 16W. - Press the Reset button (S2) on the phyCORE Development Board HD200 to reset the target hardware and to start execution of the downloaded software. - Successful execution of the program will flash the LED D3 with equal on and off duration.
+- Click on the Start button in the lower right corner.
+You can watch the status of the Flash erasure and code download of Blinky.h86 into external Flash memory in the lower right corner of the Download window. - The individual steps of the Flash download procedure can be viewed in the status bar at the bottom of the FlashTools 3 window.
+Wait until the status check finishes before returning to work with the board.
+Once you see the Ready message in the lower left corner, the downloaded code can be executed. - Returning to the Connect tab, click on the Disconnect button and exit FlashTools 3. - Press the Reset button (S2) on the phyCORE Development Board HD200 2.5V to reset the target hardware and to start execution of the downloaded software. - Successful execution of the program will flash the LED D3 with equal on and off duration.